 One of the most enjoyable things in life is when two passions begin to overlap.
-And for me that is coffee and books.
-I love coffee in just about any shape, method or form.
+And for me, that is coffee and books.
+I love coffee in just about any shape, method, or form.
 And I love reading everything from novels to history to geeky coffee books.

-Best Coffee Books 2020
+Best Coffee Books

-The World Atlas of Coffee: From Beans to Brewing – Coffees Explored, Explained and Enjoyed – James Hoffman
+The World Atlas of Coffee: From Beans to Brewing – Coffees Explored, Explained and Enjoyed

-The World Atlas of Coffee is a fairly large book that is easy to read and filled with stunning full colour photographs.
+The World Atlas of Coffee is a fairly large book that is easy to read and filled with stunning full-color photographs.
 It looks great, reads great, and especially is a great reference tool to those constantly trying new beans from different countries.
 This is the second edition which is slightly enlarged and updated from the original.

 I highly recommend it and trust Hoffmann implicitly when it comes to coffee.